Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 A column, known as a field, is used to describe one attribute of the entity.
 A row, known as a record, in the table represents a single instance of an entity.

+Relationships are created by first ensuring that every row in a table is unique.
+This is done by creating a primary key.
+This primary key value can then be used to create relationships between tables.
+A foreign key is a field that uses the values from a primary key in another table to define a record in the current table.
+This act is what builds the relationship.
+Some database engines can enforce this relationship to ensure that only values from the primary key can be used in the foreign key.